gql-dart/ferry/README.md

 The library includes a `Query` flutter widget, which is a simple wrapper around the `StreamBuilder` widget.

-This example assumes we've registered our `GQLClient` instance with `get_it`, but you can use any dependency injection.
+This example assumes we've registered our `Client` instance with `get_it`, but you can use any dependency injection.

 ```dart
 import 'package:flutter/material.dart';